89.1201 - State Policy (Updated February 10, 2025)

 (4) include participation of former emergent bilingual students who have reclassified as English proficient for the duration of the program.

 (f) A DLI program model shall be developmentally appropriate and based on current best practices identified in research.
-Particularly, emergent bilingual students shall not be restricted access to the DLI program model, one-way or two-way, based on any linguistic or academic achievement measures in the program's partner language or English.
+Particularly, EB students shall not be restricted access to a one-way or two-way DLI program model based on any linguistic or academic achievement measures in the program's partner language or English.

 Statutory Authority: The provisions of this §89.1227 issued under the Texas Education Code, §§29.051, 29.053, 29.054, 29.055, 29.056, 29.0561, 29.057, 29.058, 29.059, 29.060, 29.061, 29.062, 29.063, 29.064, and 29.066.

-(a) Student enrollment in a two-way dual language immersion (DLI) program model is optional for non-emergent bilingual students in accordance with §89.1233(a) of this title (relating to Participation of Non-Emergent Bilingual Students).
+(a) (a) Student enrollment in a two-way dual language immersion (DLI) program model is optional for non-emergent bilingual (EB) students in accordance with §89.1233(a) of this title (relating to Participation of Non-Emergent Bilingual Students).

 (b) A two-way DLI program model shall fully disclose candidate selection criteria and ensure that access to the program is not based on race, creed, color, religious affiliation, age, or disability.
-Additionally, identified emergent bilingual students and non-emergent bilingual students shall not be restricted access to the two-way DLI program model based on any linguistic or academic achievement measures in the program's partner language or English.
+Additionally, identified and reclassified EB students and non-EB students shall not be restricted access to the two-way DLI program model based on any linguistic or academic achievement measures in the program's partner language or English.

-(c) A school district implementing a two-way DLI program model shall develop a policy on enrollment and continuation for students in this program model.
+(c) A school district implementing a two-way DLI program model shall develop a policy for enrollment and continuation for students in this program model.
 The policy shall address:

-(1) equitable access, including the program's intention to maintain a ratio of 50% emergent bilingual students to 50% non-emergent bilingual students and have no more than two-thirds speakers of the partner language to one-third speakers of English in each classroom;
+(1) equitable access, including the program's intention to maintain a ratio of 50% EB students to 50% non-EB students and have no more than two-thirds speakers of the partner language to one-third speakers of English in each classroom;

-(3) the district's commitment to providing equitable access to services for emergent bilingual students and to ensuring continuity of program for all program participants;
+(3) the district's commitment to providing equitable access to services for EB students and to ensuring continuity of program for all program participants;

 (d) A school district implementing a two-way DLI program model shall obtain written parental approval as follows.

-(1) For emergent bilingual students, written parental approval is obtained in accordance with §89.1240 of this title (relating to Parental Authority and Responsibility).
+(1) For EB students, written parental approval is obtained in accordance with §89.1240 of this title (relating to Parental Authority and Responsibility).

-(2) For non-emergent bilingual students, written parental approval is obtained through a school district-developed process.
+(2) For non-EB students, written parental approval is obtained through a school district-developed process.

 (e) A school district implementing a two-way DLI program model shall determine the appropriate assessment option for program participants as follows.

-(1) For emergent bilingual students, the language proficiency assessment committee (LPAC) shall convene before the administration of the state criterion-referenced test each year to determine the appropriate assessment option for each emergent bilingual student in accordance with §89.1220(i) of this title (relating to Language Proficiency Assessment Committee).
+(1) For EB students, the Language Proficiency Assessment Committee (LPAC) shall convene before the administration of the state criterion-referenced test each year to determine the appropriate assessment option for each EB student in accordance with §89.1220(i) of this title (relating to Language Proficiency Assessment Committee (LPAC)).

-(2) For non-emergent bilingual students, the appropriate assessment option for the administration of the state criterion-referenced test each year is determined by the LPAC or through a school district-developed process.
+(2) For reclassified EB students and non-EB students, the appropriate assessment option for the administration of the state criterion-referenced test each year is determined by the LPAC or through a school district-developed process.

 Statutory Authority: The provisions of this §89.1228 issued under the Texas Education Code, §§29.051-29.056, 29.0561, 29.057-29.064, and 29.066.

-(a) School recognition.
-A school district may recognize one or more of its schools that implement an exceptional dual language immersion (DLI) program model if the school meets all of the following criteria.
+(a) Campus recognition.
+A school district may recognize one or more of its campuses that implement an exceptional dual language immersion (DLI) program model if the campus meets all of the following criteria.
+The school shall:

-(1) The school must meet the minimum requirements stated in §89.1227 of this title (relating to Minimum Requirements for Dual Language Immersion Program Model).
+(1) meet the minimum requirements stated in §89.1227 of this title (relating to Minimum Requirements for Dual Language Immersion Program Model);

-(2) The school must receive an acceptable performance rating in the state accountability system.
+(2) receive an acceptable performance rating in the state accountability system; and

-(3) The school must not be identified for any stage of intervention for the district's bilingual and/or English as a second language program under the state's accountability system.
+(3) not have a bilingual and/or English as a second language program identified in any stage of intervention under the state's accountability system.

 (b) Student recognition.
-A student participating in a (DLI) program model or any other state-approved bilingual or English as a second language program model may be recognized by the program and its local school district board of trustees by earning a performance acknowledgment in accordance with §74.14 of this title (relating to Performance Acknowledgments).
+An individual student participating in a DLI program model is eligible for local school district recognitions, including a performance acknowledgement in accordance with §74.14 of this title (relating to Performance Acknowledgments).

 Source: The provisions of this §89.1229 adopted to be effective July 15, 2018, 43 TexReg 4731.

-(a) For students with disabilities, school districts shall utilize the state's criteria for identification of emergent bilingual students as described in §89.1226(f) of this title (relating to Testing and Classification of Students) and shall establish placement procedures that ensure that the placement recommendation by the language proficiency assessment committee (LPAC), in conjunction with the admission, review, and dismissal (ARD) committee, in a bilingual education or English as a second language program is not refused based on the student's disabling condition.
+(a) For students with disabilities, school districts shall utilize the state's criteria for identification of emergent bilingual (EB) students as described in §89.1226(f) of this title (relating to Testing and Classification of Students) and shall establish placement procedures that ensure that the placement recommendation by the Language Proficiency Assessment Committee (LPAC), in conjunction with the admission, review, and dismissal (ARD) committee, in a bilingual or English as a second language program is not refused based on the student's disabling condition.

-(b) LPAC members shall meet in conjunction with ARD committee members to review progress and provide recommendations regarding the educational needs of each emergent bilingual student who also qualifies for services in the school district's special education program.
+(b) LPAC members shall meet in conjunction with ARD committee members to review progress and provide recommendations regarding the educational needs of each EB student who also qualifies for services in the school district's special education program.

 Statutory Authority: The provisions of this §89.1230 issued under the Texas Education Code, §§29.051, 29.053, 29.054, 29.055, 29.056, 29.0561, 29.057, 29.058, 29.059, 29.060, 29.061, 29.062, 29.063, 29.064, and 29.066.

-(a) School districts shall fulfill their obligation to provide access to the required bilingual program to emergent bilingual students in accordance with Texas Education Code (TEC), §29.053.
+(a) School districts shall fulfill their obligation to provide access to the required bilingual or English as a second language (ESL) program to emergent bilingual (EB) students in accordance with Texas Education Code (TEC), §29.053.

-(b) School districts may enroll non-emergent bilingual students in the bilingual education program or the ESL program in accordance with TEC, §29.058.
+(b) School districts may enroll non-EB students in the bilingual education or ESL program in accordance with TEC, §29.058.

-(c) The number of participating non-emergent bilingual students shall not exceed 40% of the number of students enrolled in the bilingual education program district-wide in accordance with TEC, §29.058.
+(c) For participation of non-EB students in two-way dual language immersion programs, see §89.1228(c)(1) of this title (relating to Two-Way Dual Language Immersion Program Model Implementation).
+For all other program models, the number of participating non-EB students shall not exceed 40% of the number of students enrolled in those bilingual or ESL program models district-wide in accordance with TEC, §29.058.

 Statutory Authority: The provisions of this §89.1233 issued under the Texas Education Code, §§29.051-29.056, 29.0561, 29.057-29.064, and 29.066.